Supply Chain Responsibility at Lam

 Lam Research values a diverse and inclusive supply chain and is committed to selecting diverse suppliers who offer goods and services that meet our company’s standards, supplier selection criteria, and customer requirements.
 Our focus is to select partners that help us provide best-in-class products and services at the leading edge and throughout the technology lifecycle with the lowest total cost to our customers.

-- Requests a written certification from major direct product suppliers that the materials incorporated into its products comply with applicable laws and regulations, including laws regarding slavery and human trafficking of the country or countries in which they are doing business
+- Certification: We request a written certification from major direct product suppliers that the materials incorporated into their products comply with applicable laws and regulations, including laws regarding slavery and human trafficking of the country or countries in which they are doing business.

-Lam direct product suppliers, employees, and contractors who fail to comply with Lam’s expectations are subject to corrective action up to and including termination.
+- Internal Accountability: Lam direct product suppliers, employees, and contractors who fail to comply with Lam’s policies are subject to corrective action up to and including termination.